TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 What distinguishes Temple Bar District from other districts in the city are its cobblestone streets and old buildings that bring a lovely charm to the area.

-In medieval times, the name of the district was known as St. Andrews Parish.
-It was a suburb, located outside the city walls.
-But the area fell into disuse beginning in the 14th century because it was exposed to attacks by the native Irish.
+In medieval times, the district’s name was St. Andrews Parish.
+It was a suburb located outside the city walls.
+However, the area fell into disuse beginning in the 14th century because it was exposed to attacks by the native Irish.

-The Temple Bar District underwent major redevelopments in the 17th century, to create gardens for the houses of wealthy English families.
+The Temple Bar District underwent significant redevelopments in the 17th century to create gardens for the houses of wealthy English families.
 The first mention of Temple Bar District as the name of this street came in Bernard de Gomme’s Map of Dublin in 1673.

-It’s also said that the name of Temple Bar Street is inspired by the Temple Bar district in London.
+It’s also said that the Temple Bar district inspired the name Temple Bar Street in London.

 The Architecture of Temple Bar District

-The oldest buildings on Temple Bar District dates back to the mid-18th century and are mostly located on Fownes Street and Eustace Street.
-These brick buildings are usually three or four stories high with panelled front doors and the rooms are frequently wood-panelled.
+The oldest buildings in Temple Bar District date back to the mid-18th century and are mainly located on Fownes Street and Eustace Street.
+These brick buildings are usually three or four stories high with panelled front doors, and the rooms are frequently wood-panelled.

-Of the most important buildings in the Temple Bar District is the Bank of Ireland in College Green.
-The Bank of Ireland building until 1800, was the Irish Parliament House.
-Other interesting buildings include Cecilia House in Cecilia Street.
+The Bank of Ireland in College Green is one of the Temple Bar District’s most important buildings.
+The Bank of Ireland building, until 1800, was the Irish Parliament House.
+Other interesting buildings include Cecilia House on Cecilia Street.
 As well as the Olympia Theatre in Dame Street.

-Examples of Victorian-style decor can be found in several bars or public houses, such as the Foggy Dew in Fownes Street, the Norseman in Eustace Street and the Palace Bar on Fleet Street.
+Examples of Victorian-style decor can be found in several bars or public houses, such as the Foggy Dew on Fownes Street, the Norseman on Eustace Street and the Palace Bar on Fleet Street.

 As for modern architecture in the Temple Bar District, the most prominent example is Sam Stephenson’s Central Bank.